springfall2008/batpred/README.md

   - It's all running but I'm not getting very good results
     - You might want to tune **best_soc_keep** to set a minimum target battery level, e.g. I use 2.0 (for 2kwh, which is just over 20% on a 9.5kwh battery)
     - Have a read of the user configuration guide above depending on your tariff different settings maybe required
-    - Check your solar production is well calibrated (you can compare solcast vs actualy in home assistant energy tab or on the Givenergy portal)
+    - Check your solar production is well calibrated (you can compare solcast vs actually in home assistant energy tab or on the GivEnergy portal)
     - Make sure your inverter max AC rate has been set correctly
     - If you have an EV that you charge then you will want some sort of car charging sensor or use the basic car charging hold feature or your load predictions maybe unreliable
     - Do you have a solar diverter?
 If so maybe you want to try using the IBoost model settings.